5afe/safe-react-components/README.md

 You can find documentation and examples of all our components in this [storybook](https://components.gnosis-safe.io/).

 ## Examples

-At Gnosis we have developed some Safe-apps.
+At Gnosis we have developed some example Safe Apps.
 Here is the [repository](https://github.com/gnosis/safe-react-apps).